 Costuming with a Conscience

 Our friends at Green Halloween estimate that we could reduce the nation’s annual landfill waste by 6,250 tons if half the kids in the U.S. who celebrate Halloween swapped costumes, rather than buying new ones.
 To put it in perspective, that’s about the weight of 2,500 mid-size cars!

-How will you make your costume choices for Halloween a little more green?
+Make your costume choices for Halloween a little more green!